This article was originally published in February 2017 and has been updated.

 Meanwhile — and this is quite like comparing cloud instance costs (e.g. EC2) to dedicated hardware costs — there’s the utilization question: to what degree are you paying for unused machine/instance capacity?
-On this front, Kinesis has the standard advantage of all multi-tenant services, from Heroku and SendGrid product to commuter trains to HOV Lanes: it is far less likely to be as over-provisioned as a single-tenant alternative would be, which means a given project’s cost curve can much better match the shape of its usage curve.
-Yes, the vendor makes a profit margin on your usage, but AWS (and all of Amazon, really) is a classic example of Penetration Pricing, never focused on extracting big margins.
+On this front, Kinesis has the standard advantage of all multi-tenant services, from Heroku and SendGrid product to commuter trains to HOV Lanes.
+It is far less likely to be as over-provisioned as a single-tenant alternative would be, meaning a given project’s cost curve can much better match the shape of its usage curve.
+The vendor makes a profit margin on your usage, but AWS (and all of Amazon, really) is a classic example of Penetration Pricing, never focused on extracting big margins.

-Advantage: Probably Kinesis, unless your project is super special snowflake.
+Advantage: Probably Kinesis, unless your project is a super special snowflake.

-The first answer is historical: Kinesis was announced in November 2013, which was well after we had built on Kafka.
+The first answer is historical: Kinesis was announced in November 2013, well after we had built on Kafka.
 But we would almost certainly choose Kafka even if we were making the call today.
 This is because of these core reasons:

-- Apache Kafka is open source and can be deployed anywhere.
-Given that infrastructure cost is a key input to our gross margins, we enjoy a lot of benefits by being able to deploy into various environments — we’re currently running in multiple data-centers in both IBM and AWS.
-Meanwhile, data location is a key input to some enterprise customers’ decision-making process, so it’s valuable for us to maintain control over where all of our services, including the event queue itself, are deployed.
+Being that it’s open source and can be deployed anywhere, Apache Kafka is extremely versatile.
+Infrastructure cost is a key input to our gross margins, so we enjoy a lot of benefits by being able to deploy into various environments .
+Data location is a key input to some enterprise customers’ decision-making process, so it’s valuable to maintain control over where all of our services—including the event queue itself—are deployed.